oruga-ui/oruga/packages/docs/documentation/README.md

 })
 ```

-For a better customization experience this function accepts the `context` of the component containing its `props` as second parameter.
+For a better customization experience this function accepts the component `context` containing its `props` as second parameter.
 For example using [Bootstrap](https://getbootstrap.com/) you may want to apply variants to buttons only when the element is not outlined

 ```js
 Vue.use(Config, {